szkkng/kengo-dev/posts/numberbox.md

 ![introduction.png](/images/numberbox/introduction.png)

-In this tutorial, I will show you how to make [suzuki-kentaro](https://twitter.com/szk_1992)-style NumberBox with JUCE.
+In this tutorial, I will show you how to make Ableton-style NumberBox with JUCE.
 The finished product is available in my repository below.

 - [szkkng/NumberBox](https://github.com/szkkng/NumberBox)